“Customers are no longer buying products and services– they are buying experiences delivered via the products and services.” – Gregory Yankelovich

-Often, they do it unknowingly by creating a complicated IVR setup, putting contact us page below the fold, or relying only on emails for complaint resolution.
+Often, they do it unknowingly by creating a complicated IVR setup, putting a Contact Us page below the fold or relying only on emails for complaint resolution.

 With more than a billion users now active on social media channels collectively, it’s important to assess the kind of impact that a negative tweet/post can have on your brand’s PR strategy.

-By making proactive customer resolution a part of your customer experience, you mitigate the chances of legal, regulatory or PR disasters, as most cases start as unresolved complaints.
+By making proactive customer resolution part of your customer experience, you mitigate the chances of legal, regulatory or PR disasters, since most cases start as unresolved complaints.

 6. Increase Customer Lifetime Value (CLV)

 Delivering a great customer experience also increases how much revenue every customer generates for your business.
 It’s an important metric for businesses, as it gives a straight correlation between the scale of expansion and profitability.

 For instance, if you’re growing at a rapid pace and acquiring a large number of users, but none of them are paying users, it’s not a great long-term strategy.
 CLV (Customer Lifetime Value) allows you to gauge how many users value your brand and how much your newly acquired users are willing to pay.